seek-oss/vocab/.changeset/sweet-otters-promise.md

 '@vocab/cli': minor
 ---

-Add an optional `deleteUnusedKeys` flag to the `push` function.
+Add an optional `delete-unused-keys` flag to the `push` command.
 If set to `true`, unused keys will be deleted from Phrase after translations are pushed.